shijistar/swagger-api-hub/README.md

 $ swagger-api-hub config/services.ts
 ```

 The configuration file should export an array of `ServiceConfig` objects.
 If you export only one object, it will generate the code directly without prompting.

-The config file extension can be `.ts`, `.js`, `.json`, or any other module types supported by Node.js.
+The config file can be either local path or npm module path, and the file extension can be `.ts`, `.js`, `.json`, or any other module types supported by Node.js.

 The file should look like this: